The Full Scottish Football Report – Jan 25

-Welcome to the Full Scottish Football Report – Jan 25, a month when Rangers dominated in the latest derby, and Celtic prepared to part ways with star Japanese striker Kyogo Furuhashi
+Welcome to the Full Scottish Football Report – Jan 25, a month when Rangers dominated in the latest derby, and Celtic prepared to part ways with star Japanese striker Kyogo Furuhashi.

 Celtic bruised but not broken by defeat to Rangers